The ${\rm SL}(2,\mathbb{C})$-character variety of an arborescent knot: Preparations

-Let $\mathcal{T}_2^2$ denote the set of four-end tangles of the form shown at left in Figure \ref{fig:DN}.
+Let $\mathcal{T}_2^2$ denote the set of four-end tangles of the form shown at leftmost in Figure \ref{fig:tangle}.
 To each $T\in\mathcal{T}_2^2$ are associated two links, called the {\it numerator} $N(T)$ and the {\it denominator} $D(T)$.
-Defined on $\mathcal{T}_2^2$ are two operations, namely, the vertical composition $\ast_v$ and the horizontal composition $\ast_h$, as illustrated in Figure \ref{fig:composition}.
+Defined on $\mathcal{T}_2^2$ are the vertical composition $\ast$ and the horizontal composition $+$.